kaitersgonnakait/gorelik.net/_posts/2017/2017-11-01-because-you-can-a-new-series-of-data-visualization-rants.md

 ---
-title: "Because you can -- a new series of data visualization rants"
+title: "Because you can &mdash; a new series of data visualization rants"
 date: 2017-11-01
 categories:
  - "blog"